restaumatic/purescript-specular/README.md

 ## Why not just use Reflex and GHCJS?

 In short: code size.
-Specular demos are 212K unminified (with DCE - `pulp build -O`), or 23K minified with uglifyjs and gzipped.
+Specular demos are 240K unminified (with DCE - `pulp build -O`), or 19K minified with `uglifyjs -c -m` and gzipped.
 In contrast, a a GHCJS (`0.2.1.9007019`) program that prints `Hello World` (no DOM bindings included, just `base`) weighs `1.1M` unminified, or 62K minified with Closure Compiler's `ADVANCED_OPTIMIZATIONS` and gzipped.
 Supporting Haskell semantics has a cost.